Knights of Columbus Council 12002

 Patriotism – Members of the Knights of Columbus, be they Americans, Canadians, Mexicans, Cubans, Filipinos, Poles, or Dominicans, are patriotic citizens.
 We are proud of our devotion to God and country, and believe in standing up for both.
 Whether it’s in public or private, the Knights remind the world that Catholics support their nations and are amongst the greatest citizens.

-Need information?
-Contact Tony, Grand Knight: [email protected]
+Want to Join?
+Need more information?
+Contact Tony Melchiors, Grand Knight: [email protected]